Autumn in the garden at Croft

 We always cover our pond in autumn with fine mesh to keep the leaves out.
 Then in late autumn, we start to empty our compost bins; we have several composting areas which produce really good compost for mulching beds and improving poor soil.

 Something particularly special and unique to Croft is our working vineyard.
 In autumn we harvest our 450 ‘Phoenix’ grapevines which we send off to make a medium dry white wine.
-This is then available to buy in the Stables shop and makes a lovely gift.

 As autumn progresses into winter, we always give our glasshouse a thorough clean, getting rid of old pots and other debris.
 The interior is then cleaned with a weak solution of disinfectant and any moss and algae is brushed off the glass.